lonestone/image-autorotate/README.md

 ```

 ```
+  import OrientedImage from 'image-autorotate';

   async upload(event) {
     const file = event.target.value;

-    const reader = new ImgOriented(file);
+    const reader = new OrientedImage(file);

     /**
-    * Use getFile to retrieve the image with orientation
+    * Use getFile() to retrieve the image with orientation
     * - url is the base64 image
     * - blob is the blob corresponding to the file
     */
     const { url, blob } = await reader.getFile()

       /**
-      * If an error occurs, you can provide the original (i.e non rotated with exif) file instead */
+      * If an error occurs, you can fallback to the original (i.e non rotated with exif) file instead */
       .catch(() => reader.getOriginalFile());

   }
 ```

-## Todo
+## Tested with
-check browsers compatibility
+- Chrome 62
+- Firefox 57
+- IE 11
+- Edge 16